gixita/devcontainer-multirepo-nvim-vscode/readme.md

 # External devcontainer configuration for python
 ## Purpose
-When your repo contains a generic devcontainer and you want to use NeoVim within the container and without impacting the other contributors.
+When your repo contains a generic devcontainer and you want to use NeoVim without impacting the other contributors.

+My use case:
+- SSH in a cloud VM (running Ubuntu without privileges, no sudo)
+- Build multiple services through the custom docker-compose.yml
+- Enter each containers and run nvim, run my service inside the container

 ## How to use it
 - Clone this repository